isomerpages/moe-ast-olive/_olive-staff-well-being/OLiveWellness Oct 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Oct_edm_4_updated.jpg">
 </div>
-<p>Feedback is a powerful catalyst for growth.
-When we pause, reflect, and
+<p>Let’s continue to create a space where listening comes before judging,
-lean into the learning, we often find insightful lessons that will help us become better versions of ourselves.
+and feedback becomes a powerful catalyst for growth.
+Every interaction is a chance to learn, reflect, and support one another.
+When we pause, reflect, and lean into the learning, we often find insightful lessons that will help us become better versions of ourselves.
 It’s not always easy but it’s always worth it.
-Let’s embrace each learning point as an opportunity to grow stronger, wiser, and more resilient. <strong>Take the next step – reflect, reframe and keep showing up for yourself.</strong>
+Together, we grow stronger, wiser, and more resilient. <strong>Take the next step – reflect, reframe and keep showing up for yourself and others around you.</strong>
 </p>
 <p>&nbsp;</p>
 <p></p>